viviandotdev/ObsidianVault/40 Spaces/Life/My Self.md

 **[[emotional detachment]]**

-- I would cry when my mom forced me to wear a dress.
-We argued about her forcing me to wear things that made me uncomfortable.
-I couldn't express myself the way I wanted, only in a way that fit how my mom wanted me to represent her.
 - - Avoidant people fear being abandoned.
 I think everyone fears this, but we cope differently.
 - Anxious people overthink and stress about it.
 -  Early separation from parents can affect attachment styles.
 You might find it challenging to form secure attachments in relationships, potentially leading to issues with trust or intimacy.